You are $75 away from free shipping

 Sorry, you must log in to save an item.

 Greasy hair got you down?
-Don’t grab your oversized hat in attempts of going incognito just yet.
+Don’t grab your oversized hat in an attempt to go incognito just yet.
 With the right hair care products, you can help make your hair look less greasy.
-One ingredient we’re loving at the moment for oily roots: That would be clay.
+One ingredient we’re loving for oily roots at the moment?
+That would be clay.
 It’s been super-popular in skin care products for a while now (clay face masks, anyone?), and clay is now part of the hair care world, too.
-Below, learn why you have oily roots and greasy hair, find hair care products to help your hair look less greasy, and get the step-by-step routine you should follow if you have greasy hair.
+Below, learn why you have oily roots and greasy hair, find hair care products can help (including our best shampoo for greasy hair), and get the step-by-step routine you should follow if you have greasy hair.
 No more hiding under beanies!

 When you spend major time blow-drying or curling your hair only for it to look oh-so-oily by midday, that can be super-disappointing.
 But it doesn’t have to be that way.
 Ready to learn how to make your hair less greasy?
 Follow this routine featuring hair care products formulated with clay to keep excess grease at bay!

-2. Shampoo.
 Now you’re ready to wash your hair!
 If you’re looking for shampoo for greasy hair, try the L’Oréal Paris Elvive Extraordinary Clay Shampoo, which is formulated with three refined clays.
 Remember how we mentioned clay is great for grease?
 This shampoo helps absorb excess oil at the roots and rehydrate dry ends.
-After rinsing out the pre-shampoo mask, massage the shampoo into wet hair, lather, then rinse.
+After rinsing out the pre-shampoo mask, massage the shampoo for greasy hair onto your wet tresses, lather up, then rinse.

-3. Conditioner.
 If you thought you could skip this step because your hair happens to get oily, you’d be wrong.
 Finding the right conditioner for your hair type is key, though.
 The L’Oréal Paris Elvive Extraordinary Clay Conditioner, which is formulated with three refined clays, helps to hydrate dry lengths while purifying oily roots.
-When you’re done shampooing, apply the conditioner sparingly to your ends.
-Leave it on for about three minutes, then rinse.
+When you’re finished shampooing, apply the conditioner sparingly to your ends.
+Leave it on for about three minutes, then rinse once more.